rpy2/rpy2/doc/vector.rst

 >>> x_resampled = x.rx(o_i)

-R operators are vector operations, with the operator applyied to each element in the vector.
+R operators are vector operations, with the operator applied to each element in the vector.
 This can be used to build extraction indexes.